-Ms. Railton has counseled corporate and individual clients in a wide variety of complex criminal and civil investigations and litigation.
+Ms. Railton represents individuals and entities in a variety of white collar criminal matters, securities litigations, and complex civil litigation.
 Her recent representations include:

 - Former SAC Capital Advisors portfolio manager Mathew Martoma against criminal and SEC allegations of insider trading.
 Prosecutors alleged that Mr. Martoma participated in the largest-ever insider trading case, committing securities fraud by trading on shares of two pharmaceutical companies using non-public information, resulting in over $276 million in gains.